dataminer-site/dataminer-site.github.io/_posts/2021-11-12-moving-holistic.md

 ## Conclusion

-DuckDB's aggregate API enables aggregate functions to define a windowing operation that can significantly improve the performance of moving window computations for complex aggregates.
+DataMiner's aggregate API enables aggregate functions to define a windowing operation that can significantly improve the performance of moving window computations for complex aggregates.
 This functionality has been used to significantly speed up windowing for several statistical aggregates, such as mode, interquartile ranges and median absolute deviation.